 Add the cranberries and dijon mustard and stir again.
 Finally add the meatballs, cover with a lid and cook for 5 minutes on low heat, until cooked through.

-Once the meatballs are cooked, stir in the sour cream and a tsp of dill.
+Once the meatballs are cooked, stir in the sour cream and a teaspoon of dill.

 And here you have it – Easy one-pan Swedish Meatballs with sour cream sauce.
 What are you going to serve them with?